jlumbroso/combstruct2json/README.md

 ## Installation

+You can build the project from scratch, if you have the necessary dependencies:

 1. You may need to install `flex` and `bison`, if you don't already have them.

 2. Run `make all` to create the executable `combstruct2json`, the static C/C++